-The University of Alabama at Birmingham ("UAB") became an autonomous campus within The University of Alabama System in 1969 and, in the five decades since, has grown into a world-renowned research university and medical center, occupying more than 100 city blocks in Alabama's largest metropolitan area.
-UAB is the state's largest single-site employer with more than 23,000 employees.
-Forbes recently ranked UAB the number one Best Large Employer in America (above the likes of Mayo Clinic, NASA and Google) and the number one best employer for diversity among colleges and universities.
+The University of Alabama at Birmingham ("UAB") became an autonomous campus within The University of Alabama System in 1969 and, in the five decades since, has grown into a world-renowned research university and medical center, occupying more than 105 city blocks in Alabama's largest metropolitan area.
+UAB is the state's largest single-site employer with more than 26,000 employees.
+Forbes ranked UAB the number one Best Large Employer in America (above the likes of Mayo Clinic, NASA and Google) in 2021 and the number one best employer for diversity among colleges and universities.

 UAB's mission is to serve students, patients, the community and the global need for discovery, knowledge dissemination, education, creativity and the application of groundbreaking solutions.
-We are a leader among comprehensive public urban research universities with academic medical centers.
+UAB is a leader among comprehensive public urban research universities with academic medical centers.

-UAB has an economic impact on Alabama that exceeds \$7.15 billion annually and is key in growing a robust tech and knowledge-based economy for the Birmingham region and Alabama.
-The UAB Harbert Institute for Innovation and Entrepreneurship generated 127 intellectual property disclosures (up 50 percent in FY2021), 19 U.S. patents and three start-up companies in FY2021 alone-the Institute's seventh straight year to achieve a positive bottom line, among only 20 percent of university tech transfer offices nationally to do so.
-Innovation Depot, a high-tech business incubator in which UAB is a founding partner, is home to 110 start-up companies and more than 1,500 employees, and has a five-year economic impact exceeding \$3 billion
+As of 2017, UAB had an economic impact on Alabama that exceeds \$7.15 billion annually and is key in growing a robust tech and knowledge-based economy for the Birmingham region and Alabama.
+The UAB Harbert Institute for Innovation and Entrepreneurship generated \$5.6 million in revenue, 106 intellectual property disclosures, 39 licenses and eight U.S. patents in FY2022 alone - the Institute's eighth straight year to achieve a positive bottom line (among only 20 percent of university tech transfer offices nationally to do so).
+UAB's research partner, a discretely presented component unit, Southern Research Institute ("SRI") broke ground in May 2022 on a state-of-the-art biotech innovation center (and anchor of a future urban research park in Birmingham's Southside) that will double its lab space to study infectious diseases, expand capacity to research chronic diseases, grow 150 new scientific and professional jobs, and double a current annual economic impact to \$300M.

-At UAB, we have never settled on merely finding what's next-we have helped build the future through new ideas and initiatives in the classroom, the laboratory, the studio and the clinic.
+At UAB, we have never settled on merely finding what's next - we have helped build the future through new ideas and initiatives in the classroom, the laboratory, the studio and the clinic.
 UAB's vision, mission and shared values provide a foundation for the strategic plan, Forging the Future.

 UAB is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, doctorate, and professional degrees.
 UAB's accreditation was reaffirmed during the 2015 cycle.
 UAB's next reaffirmation will occur in the 2025 cycle.
-UAB offers Baccalaureate, Master's.
-Specialist, Doctoral, D.M.D, M.D, and O.D degrees.
-At the same time, UAB continues to offer students unrivaled research opportunities and novel academic programs, such as a new BS in Entreprenuerialism that enrolled more than 90 students in its first year and PhD in neuro-engineering that is the first program of its kind in the nation.
-UAB graduate programs continue to rank highly in US News & World Report, with 16 programs in the top 25, including a Master's in Health Administration that is number one nationally.
+UAB offers Baccalaureate, Master's, Specialist, Doctoral, D.M.D., M.D., and O.D. degrees.
+At the same time, UAB continues to offer students unrivaled research opportunities and novel academic programs, such as a new Bachelor of Science in Entrepreneurialism that has enrolled more than 108 students in its first two years and earned the 2022 Model Emerging Program Award from the U.S. Association for Small Business and Entrepreneurship.
+UAB graduate programs continue to rank highly in US News & World Report, with 16 programs in the top 25, including a Master's in Health Administration that is number one nationally and six nursing programs in the top 10.